-The Newco Bylaws will provide that any action the holders of all outstanding shares entitled required or permitted to be taken by the stockholders may be taken at a meeting and/or by Stockholder Vote for Mergers and Other Corporate Reorganizations In general, Nevada requires authorization by an absolute majority of the voting power of the stockholders as well as approval by the board of directors, with respect to the terms of a merger or a sale of substantially all of the assets of the corporation.
-So long as the surviving corporation is organized in Nevada, Nevada law does not generally require a stockholder vote of the surviving corporation in a merger if:
+The Newco Bylaws will provide that any action the holders of all outstanding shares entitled required or permitted to be taken by the stockholders may be taken at a meeting and/or by

-- (i) the plan of merger does not amend the existing articles of incorporation; - (ii) each share of stock of the surviving corporation outstanding immediately before the effective date of the merger is an identical outstanding share after the merger; - (iii) the number of voting shares outstanding immediately after the merger, plus the number of voting shares issued or issuable as a result of the merger, either by the conversion of securities issued pursuant to the merger or the exercise of rights issued pursuant to the merger, will not exceed by more than twenty percent (20%) of the total number of voting shares of the surviving domestic corporation outstanding immediately before the merger; and - (iv) the number of participating shares outstanding immediately after the merger, plus the number of participating shares issuable as a result of the merger, either by the conversion of securities issued pursuant to the merger or the exercise of rights issued pursuant to the merger, will not exceed by more than twenty percent (20%) of the total number of participating shares outstanding immediately before the merger.
+Provision Unrivaled Brands, Inc. (Nevada law) Blum Holdings, Inc. (Delaware law) Stockholder Vote for Mergers and Other Corporate Reorganizations by an absolute majority of the voting power of the stockholders as well as approval by the board of directors, with respect to the terms of a merger or a sale of substantially all of the assets of the corporation.
+So long as the surviving corporation is organized in Nevada, Nevada law does not generally require a stockholder vote of the surviving corporation in a merger if: (i) the plan of merger does not amend the existing articles of incorporation; (ii) each share of stock of the surviving corporation outstanding immediately before the effective date of the merger is an identical outstanding share after the merger; (iii) the number of voting shares outstanding immediately after the merger, plus the number of voting shares issued or issuable as a result of the merger, either by the conversion of securities issued pursuant to the merger, will not exceed by more than twenty percent (20%) of the total number of voting shares of the surviving unissued shares or shares of common stock of the surviving corporation to be issued or delivered under the plan of merger plus those initially issuable upon conversion of any other shares, securities or obligations to be issued or delivered under such plan do not exceed twenty percent (20%) of the shares of common stock of such constituent corporation outstanding immediately prior to the effective date (iv) the number of participating shares outstanding immediately after the merger, plus the number of participating shares issuable as a result of the merger, either by the conversion of securities issued pursuant to the merger or the exercise of rights issued pursuant to the merger, will not exceed by more than twenty percent (20%) of the total number of participating shares outstanding immediately before the merger.